 As costs continue to escalate, payment models change, and patients gain more control over where and how they spend their healthcare dollars, building a healthcare practice focused around clinical and financial performance becomes more crucial.
-With all of this industry upheaval, practices cannot afford to rest on their laurels.
+With all of this upheaval in the healthcare industry, practices cannot afford to rest on their laurels.
 To survive and ultimately thrive, they must adapt and be nimble.

-But what makes one practice high-performing compared to others?
+But what makes one healthcare practice high-performing compared to others?
 Here are five differentiators.

-Practices need to attract new patients to thrive.
+Healthcare practices need to attract new patients to thrive.
 Today, more than 72% of Americans begin their search for healthcare providers online.
-That’s why successful practices focus their marketing efforts on getting found in search results, as well as other popular web destinations like social media, rather than pursuing traditional marketing tactics like local newspaper or magazine advertisements.
+That’s why successful healthcare practices focus their marketing efforts on getting found in search results, as well as other popular web destinations like social media, rather than pursuing traditional marketing tactics like local newspaper or magazine advertisements.

 Patients are more likely to be loyal and compliant when a practice communicates with them in the manner they prefer — be it phone call, text message, email, or patient portal message.
 As an added bonus, being able to offer the convenience of online appointment scheduling and digital check-in to reduce the amount of time a patient spends on the phone or in the waiting room will go a long way to creating satisfied patients.